Friday, November 11, 2005

 Are adoption brokers in YOUR state working with Utah brokers to arrange 'tri-state adoptions' processed in Utah?

 Illinois took steps to protect its citizens against this kind of predation, as you'll read in the next blog entry.
 ALL states need to pass similar legislation.
 There is much that we can do.
-The time to begin is NOW!
+The time to begin is

 Tuesday, November 08, 2005